“Diastasis recti” means your belly sticks out because the space between your left and right belly muscles has widened. You might call it a “pooch.”

 The best time to begin core strengthening is before you get pregnant, if you don’t already have an abdominal separation.

 Before starting any exercises during or after pregnancy, be sure to ask your doctor what's OK for you to do and what's off-limits for now.

 If your abdominal separation is not too big, you may decide to live with it.
 But you should bring those muscles back together before you have another pregnancy.

 Your doctor can measure how far apart your muscles are using finger widths, a measuring tape or instrument, or ultrasound.
-Then she can see whether it's getting better or worse.
+Then they can see whether it's getting better or worse.

 Many women can close their belly gap by learning gentle movements to use while the abs are supported.
 Ask your doctor for advice.
-She may refer you to a physical therapist.
+They may refer you to a physical therapist.

 If that rehab won’t work for you, maybe surgery will.
 An operation to correct diastasis may be called "abdominoplasty" or "a tummy tuck."
 The surgeon folds and sews together the weak central ridge.

 It might be possible to get laparoscopy, which is surgery done with only small cuts instead of one large one.
 Scarring, infection, and other side effects are possible with any operation.